Blow Fly Biology and Maggot Therapy for Healing Wounds

 A Green Bottle Fly (Lucilia sericata) on a Dandelion

 Blow flies don't have lungs.
 Instead, they have a network of tubes called the tracheal system.
-The tubes transport oxygen and carbon dioxide through a blow fly's body.
+The tubes transport oxygen and carbon dioxide through the fly's body.
 Gas exchange with the atmosphere takes place through a series of small openings on the sides of the body.
 These openings are called spiracles.

 Blow flies do have a heart that pumps blood, although it has a very different structure from our heart.
 A fly heart consists of a series of expanded chambers in a blood vessel.